obsidian-toaster/platform/tooling/openshift/openshift-vm.md

 ## New CDK

-The new CDK is available [here](https://dev-platform-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/view/CDK/job/cdk_build/ws/) for daily build or using candidate [release](http://cdk-builds.usersys.redhat.com/builds/weekly/)
+The new CDK - version3 is available [here](https://dev-platform-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/view/CDK/job/cdk_build/ws/) for daily build or using candidate [release](http://cdk-builds.usersys.redhat.com/builds/weekly/)

-These binaries will have RHEL ISO bundled and you will need to run `minishift setup-cdk` before `minishift start` --username <> --password <> to start with.
+These binaries will have RHEL ISO bundled and you will need to run `minishift setup-cdk` before `minishift start --username <> --password <>` to start with.

 - CDK information : see https://mojo.redhat.com/docs/DOC-1125257
 - Gitlab : https://mojo.redhat.com/docs/DOC-1125259